UPPMAX/programming_formalisms/docs/sessions/project_start/analysis_design/Risk.md

     Then develop towards risks that are acceptable

-???- "Turning Requirements and Risk matrix into actionable Feature list" Using the Requirements and risk matrix we can design a feature list which can be tracked using issues or project tab in Git or in a separate document.
-The feature list describes how to solve a requirement in plaintext english and with flowcharts This initiates a design phase in the development
+???- "Turning Requirements and Risk matrix into actionable Feature list"

+    Using the Requirements and risk matrix we can design a feature list which can be tracked using issues or project tab in Git or in a separate document.
+The feature list describes how to solve a requirement in plaintext english and with flowcharts.
+This initiates a design phase in the development.